Research at University of Rochester

 Core Lab Facilities

-The Shared Resource Labs provide researcher with access to state-of-the-art microscopy, genomic, imaging, BSL, and bio-manufacturing instrumentation, facilities, and trained personnel.
+The Shared Resource Labs at the Medical Center provide researchers with access to state-of-the-art microscopy, genomic, imaging, BSL, and bio-manufacturing instrumentation, facilities, and trained personnel.

 The Center for Integrated Research Computing, the Georgen Institute for Data Science, and Health Sciences Center for Computation Innovation are at the cutting edge of developing new tools and methods to curate, analyze, visualize, and make discoveries from large-scale biomedical data.